5 Performing Arts Careers Worth Considering

 Musicians and singers practice almost every single day throughout their training and careers.
 They work hard and are patient and persistent.
 That's why, when considering school, performing arts is a desirable choice.
 Along with building your skills, your education could also provide you with valuable performing and networking opportunities.

-- States with the highest levels of employment—New York, California, Florida, Texas, and Ohio
+- States with the highest levels of employment—New York, California, Tennessee, Texas, and Florida

 4. Music Director or Composer